There is additional important information related to this article located on the new Addendum page.

 I would go so far as to say that “writing” stand-up comedy material that actually works to get big and frequent laughs is probably the #1 challenge that comedians face.

 If this describes you, then you might want to devour this little secret…

-First the set up as they call it in stand-up comedy.
+First, the set up as comedians call it in stand-up.